journey through the bible

-January and Februrary, 2022- In December, we celebrated Advent and Christmas in which we read about the coming of the Messiah and the birth of Jesus.
-This transitioned us from the Old to the New Testament, which we will now explore in the second half of our journey through the Bible.
+January and Februrary, 2022- In the fall, we explored the Old Testament and after Christmas when we celebrating the birth of Christ, we transitioned to the New Testament, which we will now explore in the second half of our journey through the Bible.
 Our next readings will focus on the first four books of the New Testament: the Gospels according to Matthew, Mark, Luke and John.
 The word Gospel means “good news.”

 Read at your own pace in whatever Bible edition you choose.
 Here’s a suggested reading (and viewing) list for the four Gospels.
 The video references are to The Bible Project (www.bibleproject.com).
 We suggest watching the book overview before doing the readings for each book listed here.

 Although the four gospels cover many of the same stories and much of the same material, how are they the same and how are they different?
 How does each author craft his message for the intended audience?